tseleski/JustNote/README.md

   ```

+## Search

+Depending which page a user is currently on, a user can search the notes they are looking at.
+For example, if the user is currently looking at all the notes in a particular notebook, they can type into the search bar, that searches on each key stroke, to filter their notes.

 ## Easy UI

 React and Redux create a simple and intuitive user interface.
 Users can easily navigate to where they want to go.